lcdb/lcdb-wf/docs/faqs.rst

 Samples need to use the same parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is no mechanism for specifying sample-specific parameters (for example,
+There is no mechanism for specifying sample-specific parameters.
+For example,
 to use cutadapt to trim some 5' bases from some samples but leave other samples
-alone).
+alone.
 Samples that need to treated differently should be split off into
 a separate workflow, and the respective Snakefiles should be edited
 accordingly.